Jayne Moore Waldrop author

-Her work has appeared in the Anthology of Appalachian Writers, Still: The Journal, New Madrid Journal, Appalachian Heritage, Minerva Rising, New Limestone Review, The Paddock Review, Sequestrum, Heartland Review, Luna Station Quarterly, Kudzu, Deep South Magazine, and Kentucky Monthly.
-Her stories have been selected as Judge’s Choice in the 2016 Still Journal Fiction Contest; finalists for the 2015 Reynolds Price Fiction Prize, the 2016 Tillie Olsen Fiction Award, and 2017 Still Journal Fiction Contest; and honorable mention in the 2014 AWP Intro Journals Project.
-Her poetry chapbook Retracing My Steps (Finishing Line Press 2019) was a finalist in the 2018 New Women’s Voices Chapbook Series.
+Her work has appeared in the Anthology of Appalachian Writers, Still: The Journal, Women Speak Anthology, New Madrid Journal, Appalachian Heritage, Minerva Rising, New Limestone Review, The Paddock Review, Sequestrum, Heartland Review, Luna Station Quarterly, Kudzu, Deep South Magazine, and Kentucky Monthly.
+Her stories were selected as Judge’s Choice in the 2016 Still Journal Fiction Contest, and were finalists for the 2015 Reynolds Price Fiction Prize, the 2016 Tillie Olsen Fiction Award, and 2017 Still Journal Fiction Contest; and honorable mention in the 2014 AWP Intro Journals Project.
+Her work has been nominated for the Pushcart Prize and Best of the Net Anthology.